JGL/CCIDiploma-AutumnWinter2020/README.md

 Units 3 and 6 are assessed via the submission of a 5 minute video and accompanying PDF document.

-## Experiment/Play projects
+## Experiment/Play exercises

-In addition to the **formal assessment** at the end of **Blocks 1 and 2**, I will be setting weekly **Experiment/play** exercises.
+In addition to the **formal assessment** at the end of **Blocks 1 and 2**, we will be participating in weekly **Experiment/play** workshops.
 We will discuss and work on the weekly exercises in groups of three on Monday afternoons during the **Experiment/play** hour.
 The weekly **Experiment/play** exercises won't be assessed, but will be in your interest to complete.

 The **Experiment/play** exercises will be based on excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).

-Remember that small, short, technical exercises can be the root of much bigger ideas and projects that could last a lifetime.
+This of idea of small technical exercises was inspired by [Caitlin Morris](http://www.caitlinmorris.net/) and her advice:

+> Remind students that technical exercises can be the root of a bigger idea.
+I’ve had students submit small sketches along with their introductory exercises under the prompt of “if I worked on this for another month/year, what could it become?”.
+Some really beautiful ideas emerge and I’ve found that it makes students more concept-attentive in their weekly projects, as well as providing some groundwork for larger final projects.

 ~~Throughout the term, you will be working in pairs.
 This is a technique known as [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming).
 You may change pair partner as often or sparingly as you like.~~